mistletoe999/my_summary/github.md

 git init
 ```
 [Create a repository on GitHub](https://help.github.com/articles/create-a-repo/): my_python  (for the first time)

+Add the URL for the remote repository: (for the first time)
 ```
 git remote add origin https://github.com/mistletoe999/my_python.git
 ```